novaldi21/ds_sql_project/README.md

 # Comparing The Number of Managers based on Gender: Project Overview
 * Created SQL query language using MySQL to compare number of managers based on their gender.
 * Database used was consisted with 3 tables, which were employees data, departments data, department managers data.
-* Number of row and coloumn for tables: employees data (135369, 6), departments data (9, 2), department managers data (144, 4)
+* Number of rows and coloumns for tables: employees data (135369, 6), departments data (9, 2), department managers data (144, 4)
 * Created data visualization using Tableau.

 ## Code and Resources Used